Learning to Fly: Let's simulate evolution in Rust (pt 2)

 }

-This covers half of neuron's functions - thankfully, knowing what we know now, writing a test for Neuron::propagate() should go easy:
+This covers half of neuron's functions - thankfully, knowing what we know now, writing a test for Neuron::propagate() will go easy:

 #[cfg(test)]